 Tour costing and pricing is one of the most important things to get right, especially for new tour operators.
 Even experienced operators with established pricing strategies can’t rest on their laurels, and need to review and tweak their pricing according to changing market and business conditions.

-The COVID-19 pandemic is a great example of a time when tour companies had to scramble to adapt multiple parts of their business, including pricing, to a new world.
+In recent years, tour companies have had to scramble to adapt multiple parts of their business, including pricing, to a new world–first with COVID-19, and then with rapidly rising inflation.
 Adjusting your prices can seem overwhelming, but it doesn’t have to be.
 Here are some important things to consider when pricing your tours and activities.

 The importance of pricing objectives

 As with all parts of your business strategy, setting prices takes a lot of thought.
 You could, for example, aim to establish a name as the go-to budget operator for a particular destination, but you don’t want to price so low that you struggle to make a profit—or even stay in business.
 And what about travelers’ perception of your brand?
 Go too cheap and you may put some people off.
 On the flip side, go too far down the premium pricing route and you risk putting your tours out of reach for a lot of travelers and not generating enough business.

 To get your tour pricing right, it’s important to do some thorough research, know your audience and market inside out, undertake a lot of number crunching, and ideally do some testing.